rememberanthonyrivers/personal_project_Python_QR_Code_Generator/readMe.txt

 Installation:
 Lets use Python and the library Segno, to build our QR Code.

+You can also output a qr code to the CLI:
+    type $ segno 'yourURLlink.com'
+    press enter
+    the output should be generated in the CLI

 Usage:
 Can be used to create QR Codes to provide easy access to online information